nhsconnect/FHIR-NRLS-API/pages/development/general_api_guidance/integration_auditing.md

 - requests received from consumers (to retrieve records/documents etc.) **and** their corresponding responses*\**.

 \* *It is not necessary for a provider to keep an audit trail of the response payload returned to consumers, however, providers **MUST** be able to provide details of the record returned if required for medico-legal purposes.*

-Audit trails **MUST** include all details of HTTP requests/reponses, including all HTTP headers.

 ## SSP Trace ID